-Second, our main result consists in showing that these three properties do not suffice to guarantee a negative correlation between risk levels and insurance purchases.
-This identifies a gap in Hemenway (1990)'s reasoning, which does not take into account the equilibrium behavior of the insurance providers.
-We show that, in order to separate individuals according to their risk preferences, the insurance companies must offer the more risk averse individuals more insurance than they would like (over-insurance).2 This in turn reduces their level of precaution, possibly to the point where they become riskier than those who buy less insurance because they are less risk averse.
-To obtain the negative correlation between risk and insurance purchases, one further needs the extra condition of decreasing marginal willingness to pay for the less risk averse individuals.
+imply that there is no pooling equilibrium.3 Our main result then consists in showing that these properties do not suffice to guarantee a negative correlation between risk levels and insurance purchases, because of the equilibrium behavior of the insurance providers.
+We show that, in order to separate individuals according to their risk preferences, the insurance companies must offer the more risk averse individuals more insurance than they would like (over-insurance).
+This in turn reduces their level of precaution, possibly to the point where they become riskier than those who buy less insurance because they are less risk averse.
+To obtain the negative correlation between risk and insurance purchases, one further needs the extra condition of marginal willingness to pay decreasing with coverage for the less risk averse individuals.
 This condition would be satisfied with decreasing marginal utility of income, in the absence of moral hazard.
 However, with moral hazard, the adverse effect of insurance on precaution can produce an increasing marginal willingness to pay for insurance.
-We provide in the Appendix an example, based on Yaari(1987)'s dual theory of choice under risk for which the regularity, single-crossing and monotonicity properties are all satisfied, but where the marginal willingness to pay for insurance is increasing (since marginal utility of income is constant) so that we obtain a positive correlation between risk and insurance purchases.
-The main message of this paper is thus that it is very difficult for the propitious selection argument suggested by Hemenway (1990) to produce a negative correlation between risk and insurance purchases at equilibrium.
+We provide in the Appendix an example, based on Yaari's (1987) dual theory of choice under risk for which the regularity and single-crossing properties are both satisfied, but where the marginal willingness to pay for insurance is increasing (since marginal utility of income is constant) so that we obtain a positive correlation between risk and insurance purchases.